MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-2-computer-vision.md

 -	A HoloLens, **Developer Mode enabled**
 -	Visual Studio 2017.15.4 or higher
 -	A PC compatible with Windows mixed reality
--	Adobe Reader installed, for easier use of this document.
 -	A subscription to Azure Computer Vision API Service, with the Auth Key
 -	Internet Access for Azure, and for Computer Vision API retrieval.
 For more information, please follow this [LINK](https://azure.microsoft.com/en-us/services/cognitive-services/computer-vision/).